makersacademy/takeaway-challenge/README.md

 4. I added a select method with 3 arguments - an array of dishes from the menu, an array of quantities, and a total.
 The method puts the two arrays into a hash called order, which is an instance variable of the Menu class.
-In Rspec, the expectation is
+In Rspec, I tested if a hardcoded order (a hash) has its keys (dishes) included in the LIST_OF_DISHES.

+5.

 ________________________________________________________________________
  ```